Structure Preserving Model Order Reduction of Shallow Water Equations: Reduced-order models

 where $\mathcal{V}_{u,1} = V_{u,n}^TV_{F_1,m}(P_1^TV_{F_1,m})^{-1}$, $\mathcal{V}_{v,2} = V_{v,n}^TV_{F_2,m}(P_2^TV_{F_2,m})^{-1}$ and $\mathcal{V}_{h,3} = V_{h,n}^TV_{F_3,m}(P_3^TV_{F_3,m})^{-1}$ are all the matrices of size $n\times m$, and they are precomputed in the offline stage.
 Note that the terms $P_i^TF_i(\widehat{\mathbf z})\in\mathbb{R}^{m}$ means that we need to compute only $m\ll N$ entry of the nonlinear vector $F_i(\widehat{\mathbf z})$, $i=1,2,3$.
 In addition, the computational complexity for the Jacobian matrix reduces from ${\mathcal O} (N^2)$ to ${\mathcal O} (nN)$.
 By using DEIM approximation, the semi-discrete ROM \eqref{rom-semi} with POD/DEIM becomes

 The ROM \eqref{rom-semi-deim} is also integrated in time by the AVF method similar to the scheme used for the FOM \eqref{semi-dis-poiss}.

-In the case of the selection of the number $m$ of DEIM basis functions, the "cumulative energy" criteria \eqref{energy_criteria} is used, as well.
-But, because of the nature of the nonlinearity, snapshot matrices are more sensitive and a larger number of modes are needed for accurate reduced approximations.
-We have taken $\kappa\leq 10^{-4}$ to catch at least $99.99 \%$ of data.
+In the case of the selection of the number $m$ of DEIM modes, the "cumulative energy" criterion \eqref{energy_criteria} is used.
+But, because of the nature of the nonlinearity, snapshot matrices are more sensitive and a larger number of modes are needed for accurate approximation.
+We take $\kappa\leq 10^{-4}$ to catch at least $99.99 \%$ of data.